 - Specialty or made-to-order pieces with long lead times.

 An asset-based carrier pads, wraps, and transports these on its own trucks and crews.
-Standard $0.60/lb cargo liability per article applies to the goods in transit, while our $10,000,000 Combined Protection Tower covers building and property liability at both sites.
+Standard $0.60/lb cargo liability per article applies to the goods in transit, while our $10,000,000 Combined Protection Tower covers building liability at both sites.
 Relocating what you already own also avoids the capital hit of re-furnishing a new floor.

 Handling what you do not keep, responsibly